LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="DeleteRolesFromRoleContextByUid-delete-">Delete Role from Context (DELETE)</h4>
  This API Deletes the specified Role from a Context.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/roles-management/delete-role-from-context/)

 ```java